Comparing Session-Based and Token-Based Authentication

-In this scenario, the server will create a session for the user after the user logs in.
-The server creates a session id which is stored in memory or in an external cache for horizontal scaling.
-The client stores the session id in a cookie and sends the it in the request header for every subsequent request.
+In session-based authentication, the server creates a session for the user after the user logs in.
+The server generates a session id that is stored in memory or an external cache for horizontal scaling.
+The client stores the session ID in a cookie and sends it in the request header for every subsequent request.

 1